SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### (free): Number of free bytes on heap.

-Returns the maximum number of bytes that could be allocated.
-That number is likely to be less but can amount to the size of a symbol with the biggest possible name length.
+Returns the maximum number of bytes left on the heap.

 ## Definitions